muk-mohan/newPrograms/README.md

 * As a user, I want the app to be responsive.

 * **STRETCH**: As a user, I can specify the earth date for which to display images.

+This is a edited file for new pull request.